Emmacho/SoarNego/README.md

 6) If you would like to compare documents you should be able to select a file on the left, the name of the file you are currently using should be on the top, then once you select seePrevious at the top of the screen, a file pane will open on the right where you can select which file version you would like to compare to.

-    *Please note that we have not been able to interface this comparison to the editor as of now and only the raw JSON comparison is able to be showcased*